-- 4. Dances, as a rule, will take place on Friday nights, ending no later than 10:00PM.
+- 1. Dancing Guidelines - a) The following dance gestures will be prohibited: - Front to back dancing - Pelvic thrusting - Intertwined legs - Lap dancing - Hands on knees - Obscene gestures - Mimicking sexual activity - b) Front to front dancing is permitted so long as it is appropriate - c) During slow dancing, hands should be kept in appropriate places - d) Chaperones will determine if dancing is inappropriate.
+All students must sign a contract agreeing to these rules in order to attend the dance - Dancing Infractions: At the discretion of the administration, students who violate the guidelines and standards listed above may result in removal from the activity and/or social suspension from further events. - 3.
+Tickets will only be sold in advance, not at the door. - 4.
+Dances, as a rule, end no later than 10:00PM.
 Actual times and dates of dances must be authorized by the administration. - 5.
 Dances, unless otherwise stated, are open only to members of Lincoln High School, grades 9-12, who are in good standing. - Admission to dances closes one half hour after scheduled starting time. - 7.
 Outside guests are only permitted for the Junior and Senior proms with prior approval of an administrator.
 Only outside guests 20 years of age or younger will be permitted and proof of age is required upon registration. - 8.
 Students must accompany their guest to the prom.
 Each student is entitled to bring only one guest to the prom. - 9.
 Upon arrival students need to immediately enter the dance venue and not loiter outside. - 10.
 Students will not be allowed to leave a dance until one half hour before the end of the dance.
-Students leaving before this time without administrative authorization will be subject to the disciplinary code. - 11.
+Students leaving before this time with-

+- out administrative authorization will be subject to the disciplinary code. - 11.
 Student may not re-enter a dance once they have left. - 12.
 At dances, as at all school activities, each participating student should be clean, neat, and well groomed.
 Distracting or immodest extremes in clothing or makeup will not be considered appropriate or acceptable.
-Students will dress in full conformance with the Student Dress Policy on page 28. - 13.
+Students will dress in full conformance with the Student Dress Policy on page 31. - 13.
 Students must be in attendance all day at school on the day of a dance. - 14.
 The safety of our students is paramount.
 Breathalyzer testing for illegal substances and/or searches will be conducted at the discretion of the administration.
 The Principal and/or Assistant Principals will be the final judges of these matters. - 15.
 All school rules remain in effect both on and off campus.